Yukon Territory - Earth Year 2203

 From five feet away, Amy tossed back over her shoulder, “Around here, who don’t?”

 “See there, boys?
 Guns aren’t a big deal here, so put them away before you get hurt.”
 For show, I squinted one eye, aiming with my fork, casting about the room.
 “I count six men and two women, no, three packing heat.
 Be careful, or you’ll find your heads mounted on someone’s wall.”
 With my coldest hooded stare, I leaned forward, advising them, “Finish your dinner, then we talk.”
 Frank holstered his impotent weapon.
-Michael had done his job.
-All it was good for was cracking walnuts.
+Since Michael had done his job, all it was good for was cracking walnuts.

 “Danny!… Frank!… Wake up!”

 The pair’s snoring was upsetting to Jasper and Jinks.
 I squatted down, gave each man a shake.
-They were coming around slowly, sitting on the cold ground, backs propped against a tree.
+They were coming around slowly, sitting on the cold ground, backs propped against a large tree.
 Rousing, they found their hands manacled to their feet by short chains.
 Their belongings were in a pile between us.
 The IDs were fake but the best the government could manufacture.
 Their wallets held the usual receipts, cash, credit cards—the corporate expense account type.
 No photos.
 The pocket-sized notebooks were interesting—names, dates, cryptic entries, probably sloppy personal codes.

 Frank spoke first.
 “Where are we?”